 Managing Multilingual Websites

 Because of the convenience and improvements, there is a very intuitive, native way of handling multilingual websites to Joomla.
 The best news is that you don’t even need to install a plugin to do it.
-Because it’s so integrated into its structure, you can choose the website languages versions already during the installation process.
+Because it’s so integrated into its structure, you can choose the website language versions already during the installation process.

-Fast and Easy Setting Up A Multilingual Website Is Easy!
+Setting Up A Multilingual Website Is Easy!

 Fortunately, it really doesn’t take long to start adding content in multiple languages either, giving you an option to publish an article in a chosen language, too!